cmoesgaard/moesgaard.dev/content/posts/2023-11-21-setting-up-cert-manager-and-lets-encrypt.md

 ![76d6d143dd86429e382dac6a31104cf6.png](/images/le-staging.png)

 It should be possible for us to issue actual certificates now, so let's add another `ClusterIssuer` for the Let's Encrypt production environment and configure the `Certificate` to use that instead.
+The production `ClusterIssuer` is identical to the staging one, except being called `letsencrypt-prod` and using the Let's Encrypt production URL.

 ![](/images/cert-success.png)